 The market for consumer helmets

-The most important helmet categories for MIPS in the market for consumer helmets (estimated annual volumes) are:
+The most important helmet categories for MIPS in the market for consumer helmets are:

 The market in helmets for commercial use

-We estimate that the market for helmets for commercial use, which MIPS initially can focus on, amounts to an annual volume of more than 10 million helmets.
-The most important helmet categories for MIPS in the market for commercially used helmets are:
+MIPS estimates the market for helmets intended for professional use (LEAF – Law Enforcement Armed Forces), which MIPS initially intends to focus on, to have an annual volume of more than 10 million helmets.
+In 2018, MIPS did not deliver any MIPS BPS units in this category.
+However, MIPS presented a helmet designed for military use in partnership with the Swedish brand SAFE4U.
+The most important helmet categories for MIPS in this market are: